vsillan/game-server-programming-course/assignments/assignment_4.md

 ## MongoDb implementation

+To get the MongoDb driver installed, run the following command: ``dotnet add package MongoDb.Driver``.

 You need to create a connection to the MongoDb that should be running on your local development machine.
 If the MongoDb is running with default port, this should work as a connection string: ``mongodb://localhost:27017``.

+Look at the example code in this repository to get hints how to use MongoDb with C#.

 Your data should follow this format: